ziliThank/Analysis-of-workflow-of-NVDLA/README.md

    For the configurable release, there are currently two spec files included: “nv_large” which has 2048 INT8 MAC’s, and “nv_small” which has 64 INT8 MAC’s plus some other reductions; the non-configurable release has a single spec file, “nv_full”, which has 2048 multi-precision MAC units

    If building the Virtual Platform, or another application that uses the NVDLA Cmodel, the following command will build it and install it into outdir/nv_full/cmod/release: ./tools/bin/tmake -build cmod_top
+### hardware
+  NVDLA is a fixed function accelerator engine which is targeted towards deep learning.
+  NVDLA receives commands from the host processor via the CSB (configuration Bus) interface.
+The two independent memory interfaces provide access to storage for data feeding NVDLA and output data from NVDLA.
+The interrpt provides a notification to a controlling CPU that NVDLA has completed a task.
 ### Simulation
   Virtual platforms reproduce system behavior, execution of target software, debug and development in the absence of "real" hardware platform.
+  The SystemC language allows hardware descriptions to be constructed in a C++ based language.
+However, as the complexity of the IPs increases, the SystemC simulation environment is not necessarily suitable to provide suitably fast models.
+It is theoreticaly possible to simulate complex IP's such as CPU's within SystemC simulation kernel.
+But performance can be an issue, especially when the processor is modelled at RTL level that is computationally intensive.
+A better solution for complex IPs like CPUs is to model it in a virtualizer or emulator and then to integrate the model into a SystemC simulation environment.
+Moreover, the TLM-2.0 (Transaction-Level Modeling) standard, which is an extension of SystemC, improves interoperability between memory mapped bus models.
+It also includes the notion of time quantum which was explicitly intended to assist with this sort of integration.
 #### QEMU
   QEMU is a generic and open source machine & userspace emulator and virtualizer.
 QEMU is capable of emulating a complete machine in software without any need for hardware virtualization support.
   QBox is an industrial solution for virtual platform simulation using QEMU and SystemC TLM-2.0.
+  QBox is an integration of QEMU virtualizer and emulator in a SystemC model.
+QBox or QEMU in a (SystemC)Box, treats QEMU as a standard SystemC module within a larger SystemC simulation context.
+SystemC simulation kernel remains the "master" of the simulation, while QEMU has to fulfi the SystemC API requirements.
+This solution is an open source QEMU implementation wrapped in a set of SystemC TLM-2.0 interfaces.
+  Depending of the host machine, QBox emulates or virtualizes the core part of the SoC.
+As QEMU is written in C (as opposed to SystemC which is standard C++ class binary), a wrapper called TLM2C is required to connect them.

 #### SystemC